unm-historiography/2021-fall/reader-reports/michaelm.md

 ### 10th Century Constantinian Historiography

-- Instead of leading with mentioning that this is less historiographical content to be discussed in this section and drawing attention to the essay I am reading, put the next sentence first, explaining that historical writing was sparse during the Constantinian era, but also explaining *why* if you can.
+- Instead of leading with mentioning that there is less historiographical content to be discussed in this section and drawing attention to the essay I am reading, put the next sentence first, explaining that historical writing was sparse during the Constantinian era, but also explaining *why* if you can.
 - Good paragraph on Constantine VII, maybe bold the part that mentions making learning of the past more accessible?

 ### The Comnenian/Polaiologan Era